BOOK YOUR FREE STRATEGY SESSION

 RSU tax strategies: Maximizing after-tax compensation

 A popular approach to managing RSU taxes is the sell-to-cover strategy.
-With this method, you sell a portion of your RSU shares immediately after they vest to cover the tax liability.
-This ensures you have sufficient funds to pay your taxes without dipping into other assets.
-While this strategy provides liquidity, it also means you’ll have fewer shares to benefit from future stock price appreciation.
+With this strategy, you sell a portion of your RSU shares immediately after they vest to cover the tax liability.
+This ensures that you have sufficient funds to pay your taxes without requiring you to dip into other assets.
+While this strategy provides liquidity, it also means that you’ll have fewer shares to benefit from future stock price appreciation.

 If you don’t need immediate liquidity, holding your vested shares for more than a year allows you to benefit from the lower long-term capital gains tax rate.
 This can result in substantial tax savings, especially if your ordinary income tax rate is higher than the long-term capital gains rate.
 However, this strategy introduces the risk of stock price volatility—if the stock price declines, you may end up with lower gains (or even a loss) than if you had sold immediately.